Beokro/minix_virtural_machine/README.md

     Storage on physical hard disk | Dynamically allocated
 <br><br>

-4. Now you should be able to see your new virtual machine on the left column of the Virtual Box. <br>
+4. Now you should be able to see your new virtual machine on the left column of the Virtual Box. <br><br>
     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/15.png" width='400' height='300'/>
 <br><br>